Qalala/MITM/README.md

 - Node.js 18+ (for built‑in `node --test` and modern `crypto` APIs).
 - All devices must be on the **same Wi‑Fi / LAN**.
-- On Android, you can use **Termux**:
+- On Android, you can use **Termux** (see detailed setup below).
-  - Install Node: `pkg install nodejs`
-  - Clone/copy this repo into Termux storage.
+- Optional: Python 3 with pip (for Python crypto utilities, auto-installed if needed).

 ### Install dependencies